MileHacker Logo

 Location and Elevation

-San Luis Potosí is found on the high plateau of the central part of Mexico, a land characterized by its semi-arid climate and diverse topography.
-The city itself rests at an elevation around 1,864 meters (6,115 feet) at an elevation of.
+San Luis Potosí is situated on the high plateau from central Mexico, a land characterized by its semi-arid climate and diverse topography.
+The city itself rests at an elevation of approximately 1,864 meters (6,115 feet) at an elevation of.

 Regional Diversity